 \begin{definition} Let $\alg A$ be an algebra and $B \subseteq A$.
 We call $B$ an $n$-absorbing set of $\alg A$ if there is a term operation $t \in \Clo_n(\alg A)$ such that $t(\tuple{a}) \in B$ whenever $\tuple{a} \in A^n$ and $|\{i\st a_i\in B\}|\geq n-1$.

 If, additionally, $B$ is a subuniverse of $\alg A$, we write $B\abs_n\alg A$, or $B\abs\alg A$ when the arity is not important. \end{definition}

 We also say ``$B$ absorbs $\alg A$ (by $t$)'' in the situation of Definition~\ref{def:absorption}.
-Of particular interest for us are $n$-absorbing subuniverse with $n=2$, e.g., $\{1\}$ in the semilattice $(\{0,1\}; \vee)$), or $n=3$, e.g., $\{0\}$ and $\{1\}$ in the two-element majority algebra.
+Of particular interest for us are $n$-absorbing subuniverses with $n=2$, e.g., $\{1\}$ in the semilattice $(\{0,1\}; \vee)$, or $n=3$, e.g., $\{0\}$ and $\{1\}$ in the two-element majority algebra on $\{0,1\}$.